 Reporting Suspected Algae Blooms or Harmful Algal Blooms

-To report suspected large algae blooms or HABs, please contact Tess Danielson of DOEE’s Water Quality Division at (202) 724-5348 or [email protected].
+To report suspected large algae blooms or HABs, please contact DOEE at [email protected].
 Please include your name, phone number, the location of the algae bloom, and the date and time you observed it.
 If possible, please also include the approximate size of the bloom and a photo of the site.

-You may also submit information on suspected algae blooms in the District of Columbia via app!
-The bloomWatch app allows users to easily capture photos and GPS location data of potential algae blooms using a smartphone or tablet and then share data with other citizen scientists and DOEE staff.
-Click here for more information or to download the bloomWatch app.
+You may also submit information on suspected algae blooms in the District via app!
+The bloomWatch app allows users to easily capture photos and GPS location data of potential algae blooms using a smartphone or tablet and then share data with other citizen scientists and DOEE.
+For further information or to download the app, visit bloomWatch.